Psychologist License Requirements: A State-by-State Guide

 Step 2.
 Meet Education and Supervised Practice Requirements

-Before you can qualify for a state license to practice psychology, you must meet the education and practice requirements set forth by your state’s licensing board.
-All states require the completion of:
+Before you can qualify for a state license, you need to meet the education and practice requirements your state’s licensing board sets.

 A Doctoral Degree in Psychology

-A doctoral degree in psychology may be structured as a Doctor of Philosophy (PhD) in Psychology or a more practice-focused Doctor of Psychology (PsyD).
+A doctoral degree in psychology can be a Doctor of Philosophy (PhD) or the more practice-focused Doctor of Psychology (PsyD).

-Some states require candidates for licensure to complete a doctoral program that has been accredited by the American Psychological Association (APA) Commission on Accreditation (CoA), while others require the candidate’s internship to be APA-CoA accredited, without requiring the doctoral program itself to be accredited.
+Some states require your doctoral program itself to carry American Psychological Association (APA) Commission on Accreditation (CoA) accreditation.
+Others only require your internship to be APA-CoA accredited, without requiring the doctoral program itself to hold that status.

 The APA-CoA accredits: